 Standardizing development environments with Vagrantpar Clément Mégnin le 09/12/2015 Labs

-motivation to write an essay When working in a team, every person has its own habits, methods and tools.
+army essay format When working in a team, every person has its own habits, methods and tools.
 Without any direction, if you have x developers, you'll end up with x versions of the same solution for a given problem.
 Diversity is good but when we try to put together a productive development team of more than 5 persons, you'll have to ensure that any developer is able to understand and pursue the work of everyone else quickly and efficiently.

 So what was the setup like at NOE?